OMAM_v5_Splash_NoBG.png

 Optional Items

-Battle Mat
+Game Mat

 Tokens

-A variety of provided tracking tokens.
+A variety of tracking tokens included in the Complete Edition.

 Coin